daniel-samson/paginate/README.md

 ### Example

-To iterate over the pages:
+To iterate over each page:

 ```rust
 use paginate::Pages;